dfki-ric/pytransform3d/doc/source/user_guide/transformations.rst

    https://en.wikipedia.org/wiki/Dual_quaternion
 ..
 [6] Jia, Y.-B.: Dual Quaternions.
    https://faculty.sites.iastate.edu/jia/files/inline-files/dual-quaternion.pdf
 ..
-[7] Kenwright, B. A Beginners Guide to Dual-Quaternions. http://wscg.zcu.cz/WSCG2012/!_WSCG2012-Communications-1.pdf
+[7] Kenwright, B. (2012).
+A Beginners Guide to Dual-Quaternions: What They Are, How They Work, and How to Use Them for 3D Character Hierarchies.
+In 20th International Conference in Central Europe on Computer Graphics, Visualization and Computer Vision. http://wscg.zcu.cz/WSCG2012/!_WSCG2012-Communications-1.pdf